Skip to yearly menu bar Skip to main content

 Abstract:

 This study introduces an innovative method for analyzing the impact of various interventions on customer churn, using the potential outcomes framework.
 We present a new causal model, the tensorized latent factor block hazard model, which incorporates tensor completion methods for a principled causal analysis of customer churn.
 A crucial element of our approach is the formulation of a 1-bit tensor completion for the parameter tensor.
-This captures hidden customer characteristics and time-based elements from churn records, effectively addressing the binary nature of churn data and its time-monotonic trends.
+This captures hidden customer characteristics and temporal elements from churn records, effectively addressing the binary nature of churn data and its time-monotonic trends.
 Our model also uniquely categorizes interventions by their similar impacts, enhancing the precision and practicality of implementing customer retention strategies.
 For computational efficiency, we apply a projected gradient descent algorithm combined with spectral clustering.
 We lay down the theoretical groundwork for our model, including its non-asymptotic properties.
-The efficacy and superiority of our model are further validated through comprehensive experiments on both simulated and a real-world application.
+The efficacy and superiority of our model are further validated through comprehensive experiments on both simulated and real-world applications.

 Live content is unavailable.
 Log in and register to view live content